neurospin-projects/2021_adneves_skelegan/README.md

 The image generated and models are made to be saved in /neurospin/dico/adneves/ This path can be modified in the code easily

-The wGAN-gp uses the createsets.py code to create its training and validation database.
+The wGAN-gp and exploration scripts uses the createsets.py code to create its training and validation database.
-It can be found in /home/ad265693/dl_tools/
+It can be found in https://github.com/louise-guillon/deep_folding/tree/antoine/dl_tools/

 ## How to use the scripts